Hyderabad: Geography

-A satellite view of Hyderabad captured by Sentinel-2A, the yellow and brown colours feature the city core, the light green shows arid fields and the dark green depicts vegetation.
-The Musi River and its adjacent small water bodies are highlighted with a blue colour.
+A satellite view of Hyderabad captured by Sentinel-2A.
+The yellow and brown colours feature the city core, the light green shows arid fields and the dark green depicts vegetation.
+The Musi River and its adjacent small water bodies are highlighted in blue.

 Hyderabad is 1566 km south of Delhi, 699 km southeast of Mumbai, and 570 km north of Bangalore by road.
 It is situated in the southern part of Telangana in southeastern India, along the banks of the Musi River, a tributary of Krishna River located on the Deccan Plateau in the northern part of South India.
 Greater Hyderabad covers 650 km2, making it one of the largest metropolitan areas in India.
 With an average altitude of 536 m, Hyderabad lies on predominantly sloping terrain of grey and pink granite, dotted with small hills, the highest being Banjara Hills at 672 m.
 The city has numerous lakes sometime referred to as sagar, meaning "sea".
 Examples include artificial lakes created by dams on the Musi, such as Hussain Sagar (built-in 1562 near the city centre), Osman Sagar and Himayat Sagar.
 As of 1996, the city had 140 lakes and 834 water tanks (ponds).